 Investors eyeing PTCs, especially under the 45X framework, benefit from a high degree of visibility into credit generation.
 The unique characteristics of 45X credits, including contracted production and shorter tranches, create a low-risk profile for investors seeking to navigate the complex landscape of renewable energy tax credits.

-Crux has helped many manufacturing companies with 45X credits list their credits for sale, solicit expressions of interest, and navigate a transaction — including securing the best price and low transaction fees.
+Crux has helped many manufacturing companies with 45X credits list their credits for sale, solicit bids, and navigate a transaction — including securing the best price and low transaction fees.
 The Crux platform offers credit sellers, buyers, and their advisors a convenient and centralized location where they can exchange information and manage the due diligence process as they progress through the transaction.
 Additionally, multi-year 45X strips and any 48C credits claiming the PWA bonus adder require ongoing documentation (as we discussed in our coverage of the IRS’s recent Section 48 draft guidance).

 If your firm is interested in exploring purchasing Section 45X or 48C tax credits, or if you have manufacturing tax credits to sell, get in touch with us.